-The differences between French and Philippine dating culture can be extremely confusing, so here are some tips about dating a French guy.
+The differences between French and Philippine dating cultures can be extremely confusing, so here are 10 mind-blowing signs you’re dating a French man.

-Have you read about my recent article on Filipinas dating foreign partners?
-The Filipina & Mr. Pennybags: Filipinas Seek Out Foreigners for Money – DEBUNKED
+Have you read about my article on Filipinas dating foreign partners?

 If a French man is romantically interested in a woman, they will let her know right away.
 They don’t pussyfoot around or play the mind games.
 They go after what they want, and if they are not trying to see you, take that as a sign and let it go.

 Even before we started dating, he’d ask to talk on the phone or do video calls even when I was just waking up.
 I turned him down a few times mainly because I’m not a morning person – I, of course, explained this to him and he was very understanding.
 So if you’re dating a French man, expect him to get in touch with you.
 A lot.